IvanZ505/runb-notes/docs/os-design/5-file-systems.md

 - Build logical disk from many physical disks.
 - Be able to recover data from the disks even if one disk fails.

 ### General Strategy: Mapping

 - Build fast, large disk from smaller ones.

 #todo get photo

+---

+> *Throughput*: Number of I/O Operations per second.

+---

+### General Strategy: Redundancy

+- Add even more disk reliability.

+#todo get photo

+> This uses half the disks as a failsafe.
+(RAID2)

+#### Redundancy

+- Trade-off to amount of redundancy.
+- *Increase number of copies:*
+	- Improve reliability (and maybe performance)
+- Decrease number of copies (deduplication)
+	- Improves space efficiency.

+The standard is to have `2f + 1` copies of the data, where `f` is the "failures"

+- If I can tolerate `f` failures in the system, I can recover from somewhere else.
+- Recover from the point agreed upon by the different copies.
+- Present user with the version of the copy.
+- the `+1` ensures that there is a majority for choosing the agreed upon point.

+### Reasoning About RAID

+- **RAID:** system for mapping logical to physical blocks.
+- **Workload:** types of reads/writes issued by applications (sequential vs. random)
+- **Metric:** Capacity, reliability, performance.

+#### Metrics

+- Capacity: How much space can apps use?
+- Reliability: How many disks can we safely lose?
+	- Assuming fail stop!
+- Performance: How long does each workload take?

+> Normalize each to characteristics of one disk.

+	N := Number of disks
+	C := Capacity of disks #todo finish filling this in
+	S := Sequential throughout of 1 disk
+	R := Random throughput of 1 disk
+	D := latency of one small I/O operation

+### RAID0

+> Striping

+- Optimized for capacity.
+No redundancy.

+#todo get the photo.

+- The reason for the zigzag pattern of mapping is to be able to read and write in parallel.
+- Ex: If your disk allows you to read two blocks concurrently, and your application would like to access blocks 0-3, you would need to issue 2 read requests.
+	- Whereas for striping, you only need 1 request, as each one would be able to read 2 blocks.

+#### Four Disk Striping

+#todo get the photo

+Given a logical address A, it is easy to find the block location of it:

+	Disk = A % disk_count
+	Offset = A / disk_count

+*Variations:*

+- Changing the chunk size of the stripes...

+#todo get the photo.

+#### RAID0 Analysis

+- What is the capacity? `N*C`
+- How many disks can fail? `0`
+- Latency: `D`
+- Throughput (Sequential, random)? `N*S`, `N*R`
+	- Buying more disks improves throughput, but not latency!!

+### RAID1

+> Mirroring

+#todo get the photo

+- For every disk, use one disk as a mirror for the other one.

+#### RAID1 Layout

+- How many disks can fail in a 4 disk RAID1 setup?
+Best case: `2`

+#### RAID1 Analysis

+- What is the capacity: `N/2 * C`
+- How many disks can fail: `1 or N/2`
+- Latency (read, write)? `D`
+	- (Only D because it is the same value mirrored)
+	- RAID4 requires 2D for write because of the calculation necessary for the next write.
+- Throughput:
+	- Sequential Read: `N*S`
+	- Sequential Write: `(N/2)*S`
+	- Random read: `N*R`
+	- Random write: `(N/2)*R` (Synchronization costs)
+		- You can not go and write something else to a mirroring disk, the throughput of that disk **must** be used to mirror the write of another disk.

+#### Crashes

+- What happens if a crash occurs before the changes get mirrored on the other disk?
+- When two requests are made, there is no telling which one gets executed first?
+- *RAID1* can not account for this.

+##### Solution

+- Problem: Consistent-update problem
+- Use non-volatile RAM in RAID controller.
+- Software RAID controllers (e.g. Linux md) don't have this option.

+> *Million dollar solution lol*

+### RAID4

+> Strategy

+- Use parity disk.
+	- Use a disk as a parity disk which stores some calculated variables from all the other disks.
+	- If one disk fails, you can use the parity values from this disk to regenerate the data.
+- In algebra, if an equation has `N` variables, and `N-1` are known, you can often solve for the unknown.
+	- So basically, if there are `N` disks, you can recover the failure of one disk with the `N-1` disks.

+#### Example

+> Simple additive parity.

+#todo get the photo.

+#### RAID4 Analysis

+- What is the capacity? `(N-1)*C` (1 to store parity)
+- How many disks can fail? `1`
+- Latency?
+(Read, write) Read: `D` Write: `2D`
+	- Write costs more because you must write to the parity disk.
+- Throughput:
+	- Sequential read: `(N-1)*S`
+	- Sequential write: `(N-1)*S`
+		- During sequential writes, the parity block gets changed too because of striping.
+	- Random read: `(N-1)*R`
+	- Random write: `R/2`
+		- Because you need to read and write the parity block too.
+		- You must wait for one random write (to a block) to finish and change the parity BEFORE you can write to another disk.
+		- (The parity IS **ALSO** a disk, which only takes in 1 write at a time!!!)

+#### Crashes

+- If the system crashes, the disk that failed will be marked and using the parity/the other disks, you can recalculate the missing data.